-A relatively large number of people in Princeton telecommute to their jobs.
-Overall, about 12.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Princeton is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Princeton enrolled in college, Princeton has a number of services, amenities and opportunities geared towards the needs and activities of students.

 For the size of the borough, public transportation in Princeton is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Princeton, the benefits are reduced air pollution and congestion on the highways.